OpenCTI-Platform/opencti/docs/docs/deployment/clustering.md

 * Deploy platform(s) dedicated to end users and connectors registration
 * Deploy platform(s) dedicated to workers / ingestion process
-	* We recommend 3 to 4 workers maxiumum by OpenCTI instance.
+	* We recommend 3 to 4 workers maximum by OpenCTI instance.
 	* The ingestion platforms will never be accessed directly by end users.

 When enabling clustering, the number of nodes is displayed in Settings > Parameters.